-No. This settlement does not impact any debt that Defendant is collecting from you, or has attempted to collect from you, including any debt for which you have entered into a payment plan.
+No. This settlement does not impact any debt that Defendant is collecting from you or has attempted to collect from you.
 In other words, this settlement does not relieve you of any obligation to pay any debt owed, assuming you otherwise owe the debt.